whotracksme/whotracks.me/blog/adblockers_performance_study.md

 title: Adblockers Performance Study
-subtitle: Blocking all ads faster than the blink of an eye.
+subtitle:
+description: A detailed comparison of popular adblockers with tips to help you block ads effectively and improve your digital privacy.
-author: privacy team
+author:
 type: article
 publish: True
 date: 2019-02-15